 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
 Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your space.

 It’s also possible that a tiny creature navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.

 What can I do?